cylc/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 However, that involves extra checks and another list to maintain and housekeep to handle a very obsure case.
 Perhaps we should accept that obscure uses of suicide triggers are not guaranteed to work as intended and document this in the migration guide?

-## Suicide triggers
+## Suicide triggers at Cylc 8

 So far, we have not thought of any cases where suicide triggers will be needed with the new syntax.
-Therefore, suicide triggers will only needed for backwards compatibility and can be flagged as deprecated.
+Therefore, suicide triggers will only needed for backwards compatibility.

+**Proposal**: Suicide triggers should be flagged as deprecated!

 Here is an example where care is needed when replacing suicide triggers: